jdereg/java-util/README.md

 // etc.
 ```

+The java-util jar is about 77K in size.

 Included in java-util:
 * **ArrayUtilities** - Useful utilities for working with Java's arrays `[]`
 * **ByteUtilities** - Useful routines for converting `byte[]` to HEX character `[]` and visa-versa.